Fees for “Ordinary” Unfair or Wrongful Dismissal

 - Representing you at any Tribunal hearing.

 The length of time it takes from receiving your initial instructions to a final resolution of a matter will be determined by the circumstances of the matter.
-This may vary from a very short period (if the matter settles early) to anything in excess of 18 months.
+Claims that are settled early could be concluded within a matter of weeks.
+However, claims that proceed to the Employment Tribunal could take between 6 – 24 months (based on current listing times and the substantial delays at the Employment Tribunal).

-For further information, please contact one our Employment team.
+For further information, please contact one of our Employment team.